GwerhDev/StreamBy-Package/README.md

 ## 🚀 What is it?

-`@streamby/core` is a plug-and-play middleware for Express (or compatible frameworks) that enables file uploads, listings and project-based access over services like:
+`@streamby/core` is a plug-and-play middleware for Express (or compatible frameworks) that enables file uploads, listings and **multi-project access** over services like:

 - ✅ AWS S3
 - ✅ Google Cloud Storage (soon)